 And you don’t know why you don’t know.

 Sure, Gene Simmons and other rock stars, in general, don’t have wholesome reputations.
 In the 70s and 80s, Kiss was beloved by a generation of young boys.
 It probably weighed on his mind.
 And that’s exactly what keeps the mind whirring long past bedtime.

 The mantle of being a hero is too great for most modern people.
 Maybe we know too much.
 A certain naivete has disappeared.

-When I was growing up in the 1970s my Boy Scout Handbook encouraged me to identify with great men.
-Some great men it cited were Walter Reed, Abraham Lincoln, Robert E. Lee, Samuel Gompers, Henry Ford, and Walter Reuther.
-Every one of those men had their flaws, of course.
+When I was growing up in the 1970s, my Boy Scout Handbook encouraged me to identify with great men.
+Some great men cited were Walter Reed, Abraham Lincoln, Robert E. Lee, Samuel Gompers, Henry Ford, and Walter Reuther.
+Every one of those men had flaws, of course.
 Do we really think people have to be perfect today?
-Were they better than we are at looking away at the imperfections?
+Were they better than we are at looking away at imperfections?

-Either way, once we realize what we’re lacking, we can do something about.
+Either way, once we realize what we’re lacking, we can do something about it.

-If you give others a break — and that includes our ancestors — you’re more likely to give yourself a break.
+If you give others a break — including our ancestors — you’re more likely to give yourself a break.